7 At Home Coffee Bar Essentials

-I met the realtor outside the building—secured entry, good sign.
+I met the realtor outside the building — secured entry, good sign.
 We took the elevator (another good sign) to the third floor, and walked down a long line of floor mats until coming to apartment #305.
-One step inside and I knew I was home (I later confessed to my mom that I never actually saw the whole apartment—just the massive main bedroom, the deciding factor).
+One step inside and I knew I was home (I later confessed to my mom that I never actually saw the whole apartment — just the massive master bedroom, the deciding factor).

 Why am I telling you this story, other than taking a nice stroll down memory lane?
 There’s something that everyone experiences when they move into their first space (and their second, and third).
 We step into our new homes not just with bags and overflowing boxes, but with vision.
 Some want a breakfast nook.
 Some want a study.
 Others want an at-home coffee bar.

 When I tell you I have a new favorite coffee appliance, I really, really mean it.
-Recently recommended by a friend, this has been my answer to early morning cappuccino cravings.
+Recently recommended by a friend, the Moka Espresso Maker has been my answer to early morning cappuccino cravings.
 You can brew the smoothest, most delicious espresso in just 5 minutes with this baby.
 Time and money saver with this one.

 I love mugs (and hugs).
 I collect them wherever I go.
 While I’m not typically one for floral, its my jam on little ceramic bowls of happiness.
 Coffee bars are the perfect place to display your favorite mugs, and bring a little color into a bare room.
 (See some of my favorites below!)

 One of the perks of “the job”?
 I get to try a lot of coffee.
 Different flavors means plenty of options, and plenty of opportunities to display cute jars to house the goods.
-Have you tried Ralph Lauren's Ralph Espresso?
-Currently on my must-try list.
+I'm currently obsessed with the Lyon blend by La Colombe.
+De-licious.

 The Sweet Stuff

-Personally, I tend to pass on sugar, but cinnamon?
+I personally tend to pass on sugar, but cinnamon?
 Yes please.
 On your coffee bar, try setting out a few different ingredients perfect for mixing.
 Sugar, cinnamon, and agave should do the trick.
-I like to “re-home” these ingredients into cute mason jars and bottles that match the rest of the decor.
+I like to “re-home” these ingredients into cute ceramic jars and bottles that match the rest of the decor.

 While we’re on the mug topic, let’s talk others in the cup family.
 It’s always fun to have options, especially when planning a brunch or enjoying a quiet weekend breakfast.